isaack87/PasswordGeneratorApp/README.md

 # PasswordGeneratorApp

-First attempt in learning and creating a mobile application with React Native Came up with the idea since all these tech. companies are getting hacked and losing user data.
-This App will help you generate a hashed/salted password which you can use for any website you wish to register for.
+First attempt in learning and creating a mobile application with React Native This App will help you generate a hashed/salted password which you can use for any website you wish to register for.

 #
 *Table of Contents*